susieshuai/cs5610-FridayNight/README.md

 The overall structure of your website
 - Backend %Shi Shuai
 Routing, links, and the basis of CRUD operations should be established.
+- frontend running on 3000 while backend running on 5000
 ## Update & Progress**
 **CuitingHuang**
 22/3/30